microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 This will let us have a brief discussion about the problem and, hopefully, identify some potential pitfalls before too much time is spent.

 Note:  If you wish to work on something that already exists on our backlog, you can use that work item as your proposal.
-Please take ownership of the issue so that others do not duplicate your effort.

 # Implementation